BegaDeveloper/BegaDeveloper/README.md

 </div>
  <div>
   <h3>WEON - Pro Menagment Flow</h3>
  <p>✅ Working on an application for the Swedish market.
-The application is high scale, which uses Angular, Php, Codeigniter, Oracle ...
+The application is high scale, which uses Angular, Php, Codeigniter, Oracle...
 Complex functionality and pixel perfect design.
 It is used for companies to monitor workers time, order materials for work on construction sites.
 From chat communication to email communication, and sending pdfs, it covers it all.</p>
  </div>